-Tips For Landlords With Empty Properties Between Tenants
+Tips For Landlords With Empty Rental Properties Between Tenants

-Typically, when a tenant moves out, there’s a short period when the property remains empty before the new batch moves in.
-Every landlord should be trying to minimize that emptiness because it costs money.
-However, even when minimized, there’s usually still a short empty period; perhaps a few days, maybe even a few weeks.
-That’s perfectly natural for various reasons.
-It recently happened to me.
+Typically, when tenants move out of their rental property there’s a period when the property remains empty before new tenants moves in.
+Every landlord should be trying to minimize that emptiness to limit the potential monetary losses.
+However, even when minimised there’s usually still a short void period; perhaps a few days, maybe even a few weeks.

+In many cases, that void period is unavoidable.
 A tenant of mine moved out 3 weeks ago, and the property has been vacant ever since.
-Yes, it meant I lost out on one month’s rent, but it was kind of unavoidable because as I’ve previously mentioned in another blog post, the entire property needed a complete makeover due to cowboys (the previous vendor) getting creative with a paint roller.
-They either had a fetish for shitting all over the walls, or feces coloured paint.
+Yes, it meant I lost out on one month’s rent, but there was no other choice because the entire property needed a complete makeover.

-Anyways, I just wanted to share a few of the things I did while the property was empty for 3 weeks.
+Anyways, I just wanted to share a few steps I took while the property was empty for 3 weeks.
 Perhaps you should also be doing the following, whether your property remains empty for a few days, or even a few months…

 1] Benefit From Council Tax Exemption

-As soon as tenant’s vacate, it becomes the landlord’s responsibility to pay the council tax.
-However, any property that remains empty and unfurnished is entitled to be exempt from council tax for up to 6 months.
+As soon as tenants vacate, it becomes the landlord’s responsibility to pay the council tax.
+However, any property that remains empty and unfurnished *could* be entitled council tax exemption for up to 6 months.
+It varies depending on each local council on whether you’re entitled to exemption, a discount, or nothing at all (which is annoying).

-I saved about £70 in 3 weeks while my property remained empty.
-All I did was contact my local council tax office and notified them the property was empty.
+I saved about £70 in 3 weeks while my property remained empty because I was entitled to full exemption in my area.
+All I did was contact my local council tax office and notified them that the property was empty.

 More details: Landlords Are Entitled To Council Tax Exemption If They Have An Empty Property